gdjohnson/TK19/concepts/generalized compatibilism.md

 Paglia, in a 2003 CSPAN appearance, recounts of her time at Yale:

 > There was a problem in American literary criticism: the [[New Criticism]] had gotten too formalist, too focused on the individual text apart from biography or historical context.
 It was a reaction against the bibliographic excesses of an earlier generation.
-What was needed was to supplement New Criticism, by bringing in historical context, history and psychology because New Criticism was also anti-Freud...
+What was needed was to supplement New Criticism, by bringing in historical context, history and psychology because New Criticism was also anti-[[Sigmund Freud|Freud]]...
 What poststructuralists did was to abandon the whole thing.

 We ought to call this a revolutionary mindset: a preference for a revolving sequence of antitheses over a succession of interventions.
 The synthesis step is skipped in favor of perpetual instability and overcorrection of rudder.
 Incompatibilism: an exhausting see-saw, a zig-zag headed nowhere fast.
 Of course, to the revolutionary, the preference is rarely for the larger pattern of successive revolution; it is that _this particular_ revolution which he so absolutely supports must, logically, be absolutely implemented, which necessitates the destruction of the existing orthodoxy.
 Structuralism denies the freedom of man just as absolutely as its predecessor, existentialism, denied freedom's limits.
 Society must either be constituted top-down, unchangeable, or else bottom-up, unlimited—or so such reasoning goes; the reality is obviously cybernetic, where the norms and laws of a society shape individual actions just as individual actions shape norms and laws.
 But the French, it seems, are especially prone to these kinds of revolutionary absolutes; Latour writes in _The Enlightenment Without the Critique_: